carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 #### Pre-conference

-This is a very crucial section.
-My personal list will have very basic reminders like: check you passport, visa, house keys, wallet, cash; take out the garbage; water your plant; lock your door.
-I didn't want to assume that everyone needs an exhaustive reminders like those, so like any other sesible adult, I asked twitter for advice.
+This is a crucial section.
+My personal list will have very basic reminders like: check you passport-visa-house keys-wallet-cash, take out the garbage, water your plant, lock your door, panic (*did I close the windows!*) - you get it.
+I didn't want to assume that everyone needs an exhaustive reminders like I do, so like any other sesible adult, I asked twitter for advice.
 [Here is what I got](https://twitter.com/MalvikaSharan/status/990973533823078400):

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">What do you have in your pre-conference list?
 Help me fill this list for the <a href="https://twitter.com/CarpentryCon?ref_src=twsrc%5Etfw">@CarpentryCon</a> participants who are coming to <a href="https://twitter.com/ucddublin?ref_src=twsrc%5Etfw">@ucddublin</a> <a href="https://twitter.com/hashtag/Dublin?src=hash&amp;ref_src=twsrc%5Etfw">#Dublin</a> to attend the <a href="https://twitter.com/hashtag/carpentrycon2018?src=hash&amp;ref_src=twsrc%5Etfw">#carpentrycon2018</a>.
 Pull requests are welcome on this <a href="https://twitter.com/github?ref_src=twsrc%5Etfw">@github</a> link: <a href="https://t.co/fL1uVvxwT1">https://t.co/fL1uVvxwT1</a></p>&mdash; Malvika Sharan (@MalvikaSharan) <a href="https://twitter.com/MalvikaSharan/status/989883041035276288?ref_src=twsrc%5Etfw">April 27, 2018</a></blockquote>